 Activity from industrial districts and fires in residential areas (think of wood fires for heating, they are still being used in some parts of the world) add soot and carbon to the environment reducing visibility even more.
 This adds enough condensation nuclei to the air so

 that condensation will take place before reaching a relative humidity (RH) of 100% and thus smog is formed.
-This was very common phenomena in certain cities in the last century (London, Los Angeles).
+This was very common phenomena in certain cities in the 19th century (London, Los Angeles for example).